DFN Scholars

 - one visit home each year (if appropriate)

-The cost is about £30,000 per medical student for the five-year course, and £5,000 per nursing and midwifery students for a 3-year course.
+The cost is about £30,000 per medical student for the five-year course, and £5,000 per nursing and midwifery student for a 3-year course.
 In return for their funding, scholars are contracted to work for two years in a remote area after graduating.